-- Boux Avenue owned by Ex Dragon’s Den Theo Paphitis received complaints for mannequin window display
+- Boux Avenue owned by Ex Dragon’s Den Theo Paphitis received complaints about the mannequin window display

 - It showed scantily-clad mannequins doing laundry at Brighton showroom